caitlynmn/BIOSTAT823_Final_Project/README.md

 # BIOSTAT823 Final Project
 By Caitlyn Nguyen

-This project explores different neural network architectures for predicting in-hospital mortality using data from the MIMIC III Clinical Database.
+Intensive Care Units (ICUs) are areas within hospitals that provide crucial treatment for critically-ill patients.
+In this study, we tested three different neural network model architectures to improve prediction for in-hospital mortality of ICU patients.
+Demographic and routinely collected physiological data from 2001 to 2012 was sourced from the Multiparameter Intelligent Monitoring in Intensive Care III (MIMIC-III) Clinical Database.
+There were a total of n = 1,178 individuals.
+The best model architecture had an AUROC of 0.776 and an AUPRC of 0.600.
+This model shows the possibility of incorporating both baseline demographic data and medical laboratory for in-hospital mortality prediction.
+This provides insights on how we can develop clinical decision support tools to aid clinicians in making data-driven decisions when caring for patients.

 # Requirements and installation
 System requirements: